blueOkiris/NOR-Language-Interpreter/README.md

 "400 JMP 100" - Jumps back to 100, now with a value for line 300

 ## Op Codes
-NOR has 9 OpCodes: NOR, INP, OUT, OLN, JMP, REM, and RND, and it works much like basic, with line numbers.
+NOR has 10 OpCodes: NOR, INP, OUT, OLN, JMP, REM, RND, OFF, MUX, and RST, and it works much like basic, with line numbers.
 Commas are optional, but they help to make the code look nice.

 #### NOR